 The big daddy of all cruises within the Metro-Detroit area (and possibly the world) is the Woodward Dream Cruise.
 It started off as a soccer fundraiser in 1995.
 These days it draws over 40,000 classic cars from around the world that cruise along Woodward Avenue through nine communities.
 Each of the communities along the route contributes its own shows and/or events in celebration, such as Mustang Alley and the Emergency Vehicle Show in Ferndale.

 While the Woodward Dream Cruise is the area's biggest cruise event, other communities have gotten in on the act, including the Mt.
-Clemens Cruise, Gratiot Cruise in Clinton Township, Cruisin' Hines, Rockin' Rods n' Rochester, and Cruisin' Downriver.
-The Cruisin' Michigan website keeps track of both car events and clubs.
+Clemens Cruise, Gratiot Cruise in Clinton Township, Cruisin' Hines, and Rockin' Rods n' Rochester.

 NASCAR and Race Tracks